ghaleroshan/ghal/content/_index.md

   content: ''
   actions: []
   title: Who Am I
-  subtitle: I am a passionate jr. software engineer.
-Eager to learn and add value
+  subtitle: I am a passionate software engineer.
+Eager to learn and add value to the
-    to the business using the knowledge that I have gathered.
+    business using the knowledge that I have gathered.
 I am skilled in full stack web development with Javascript, Node.Js,React.Js and MySQL.
   symbol_display:
   - title: Code
     icon: fa-code